 Detox plans are all the rage at this time of year.
 A New Year – a new you!
 I get it.
 And especially after a period of overindulgence over the Christmas holidays, many people are ready to tone it back and get on track.
 Eat more healthily. exercise more, drink more water and so on…

-I’m not saying that doing a detox is a bad thing.
+I’m not saying that doing detox plans is a bad thing.
 In fact eating a more healthy diet with plenty of fresh fruits and vegetables, as well as abstaining or at least reducing alcohol is something I would agree with.

-But, unless you’re generally in tip top form to start with, this binge and purge way of life is not going to get you to your optimum health.
+But, unless you’re generally in tip-top form to start with, this binge and purge way of life is not going to get you to your optimum health.
 Yes, you might feel a bit better, have a bit more energy, but do you feel your best?